GeoMop/Genie/doc/colormap_editor.md

 We only use attributes "Name" and "RGBPoints", all other attributes will be ignored.

 Colormap is defined in attribute "RGBPoints" where every 4 numbers represent one node.
-Node is defined by value, red, green, blue.
+These 4 numbers define: value, red, green, blue (in this order).
 Colors between defined nodes are gained from linear interpolation.
 Warning!!! color values must be in range 0-1.

 As default Genie will change range of values to always utilize the whole colormap, but there is option to link colors to values.